kshave/synthetic-heart/README.md

 Steps to follow:

+- If one is not already present, create a new namespace for synthetic-heart
+  - Run: `kubectl create namespace synthetic-heart-system`
+  - This creates a namespace where the synthetic-heart resources will be installed
 - Install the [synthetic-heart](./chart/synthetic-heart) Helm chart
   - Run: `helm upgrade -i synthetic-heart-system -n synthetic-heart-system .` in `charts/` directory.
   - This installs the RestAPI, Agents (as DaemonSet), Controller, and Redis.